taosdata/TDengine/docs-en/20-third-party/09-emq-broker.md

 ## Install and start EMQX

-Depending on the current operating system, users can download the installation package from the EMQX official website and execute the installation.
-The download address is as follows: <https://www.emqx.io/zh/downloads>.
+Depending on the current operating system, users can download the installation package from the [EMQX official website](https://www.emqx.io/downloads) and execute the installation.
 After installation, use `sudo emqx start` or `sudo systemctl start emqx` to start the EMQX service.

-## Create the appropriate database and table structures in TDengine for receiving MQTT data
+## Create the appropriate database and table schema in TDengine for receiving MQTT data

 ### Take the Docker installation of TDengine as an example